Christos Sotiriou, MD, PhD

 Institut Jules Bordet

-Today, thanks to the revolution of next generation technologies, one can explore this clinically important question.
-Dr. Sotiriou's project aims to address this issue by identifying the genetic events that are driving resistance to chemotherapy in triple negative breast cancers.
-His team's goal is to identify druggable mutations that drive this resistant phenotype.
-The ultimate hope is to develop novel therapeutic strategies to increase cure rates in this disease.
+In a previous study supported by BCRF.
+Dr. Sotiriou studied the genetic events that are driving resistance to chemotherapy in triple negative breast cancer, with a goal of identifying druggable mutations that drive this resistant phenotype.
+The ultimate hope is to develop novel therapeutic strategies to increase cure rates in triple negative disease.
 The results of this research effort may help address similar questions in other breast cancer subtypes.

 Dr. Sotiriou earned a medical degree from the Université Libre de Bruxelles, Belgium in 1993.
 He did his internal medicine/oncology residency at the Jules Bordet Institute (Profs.
 J. Klastersky, M. Piccart), and he earned his specialty in internal medicine and medical oncology in July 1999 at the Université Libre de Bruxelles.
 From October 1999 until September 2001, he worked as basic research fellow at the Division of Clinical Sciences, Microarray Facility, National Cancer Institute (Pr Edison Liu), National Institutes of Health in Bethesda, Maryland.
 Dr. Sotiriou earned his PhD from the Universiteacute; Libre de Bruxelles, Belgium, in September 2004.